-- The Premises or Site to be Leased: The site to be leased consists of four parcels, SWLs 323 and 324 and the two abutting unimproved portions of right-of-way parcels ("Paper Streets"), with a combined land area of approximately 59,750 square feet and located on the west side of The Embarcadero at Vallejo Street.
-It will be leased in "As Is" conditions. - Development Program: This is described earlier in the Staff Report.
+1. The Premises or Site to be Leased: The site to be leased consists of four parcels, SWLs 323 and 324 and the two abutting unimproved portions of right-of-way parcels ("Paper Streets"), with a combined land area of approximately 59,750 square feet and located on the west side of The Embarcadero at Vallejo Street.
+It will be leased in "As Is" conditions.

+- 2. Development Program: This is described earlier in this Memorandum.
 TZK has further vetted and updated the Development as of July 2018.
 Please refer to Table 1, Development Summary, for more detail. - 3.
 Estimated Total Development Cost and Sources of Funding: TZK is responsible for funding the Development estimated to cost approximately \$142 million.
 TZK is required to provide performance and payment bonds for the Development as part of Port's risk mitigation measures.
 Funding sources are identified in Table 2, Total Uses and Sources of Funds in the earlier part of this Memorandum. - 4.
 Term: a 12-month term (with four three-month extensions options with fees) to close escrow and have Site possession transferred to TZK. - 5.
 Time to Complete Construction: Complete construction within 24 months after lease commencement subject to four three-month extension options with \$25,000 fee per extension - 6.
 Port Transaction Cost: Pay Port Transaction Cost during the LDDA Period, is capped at \$300,000.
-If the LDDA period is extended because of litigation, the cap will be lifted to cover the more than expected Port cost. - 7.
+The foregoing cap is removed if there is litigation. - 7.
 Liquidated Damages: Pay Liquidated Damages for delay in completing construction on schedule. - 8.
 Force Majeure: Force Majeure or time credit for a delay that is beyond TZK's control; the time credit is subject to Port's prior consent.
-Examples of such delays include an occurrence of earthquake, terrorist act, nonparty litigation, etc. that prevents TZK from performing on time. - 9.
-Conditions to Close Escrow and Enter into the Lease Include, Among Others: - a.
-TZK must have completed all required predevelopment tasks and is ready to close escrow.
+Examples of such delays include an occurrence of earthquake, terrorist act, nonparty litigation, etc. that prevents TZK from performing on time.

+9. Conditions to Close Escrow and Enter into the Lease Include, Among Others:

-- b.
-Port staff must have reviewed and approved the Developer's financing plan, including lenders' commitment letters, and balanced sources and uses of funds, and simultaneous closing of the construction loan(s). - c.
-Port must have reviewed and approved the Developer's updated scope of development and construction documents. - d.
-TZK must have received all required approvals required to start construction. - e.
-TZK must not be in uncured default under the LDDA. - 10.
+- a.
+TZK must have completed all required predevelopment tasks and is ready to close escrow. - b.
+TZK must execute all applicable CMD and OEWD requirements, including Local Hiring Program and LBEs percentage participation target. - c.
+Port staff must have reviewed and approved the Developer's financing plan, including lenders' commitment letters, and balanced sources and uses of funds, and simultaneous closing of the construction loan(s). - d.
+Port must have reviewed and approved the Developer's updated scope of development and construction documents. - e.
+TZK must have received all required approvals required to start construction. - f.
+TZK must not be in default under the LDDA. - 10.
 City and Other Standard Requirements: The LDDA will include all applicable Port and City requirements (e.g. insurance requirements, non-discrimination requirements, etc.).